smitrajput/solidity-ikigai/README.md

     1. 46+ detectors, Maru (static) + Mythril (symbolic) + Harvey (fuzzing), API-based.
     2. Coverage covers all points (46+) from SWC (smart contract weakness classification) registry.
     3. Code needs to be submitted to their server for analysis in TLS encrypted fashion.
 Offered as security-as-a-service as running on cloud is more performant than locally.
     4. MythX Privacy ensures code being shared is via TLS encryption and is not shared to anyone else in their servers.
 Results are also authed.
+    5. Performance: 3 scans ⇒ quick (5 min), standard (30 min), deep (90 min)
+    6. Access Modes: CLI, mythx.js, PythX, VSCode